 With breakout rooms, moderators will have privilege functionalities and a different invite URL to join the room only during the event dates given in the admin panel.

 A fantastic feature is to record breakout room sessions with a few steps, and it's essential to know how to save your recordings from the browser.
 Last but not least, we wanted to give you a head-up on the limitations these features have.
-Let's dive into what you can expect as a room host:
+So let's dive into what you can expect as a room host:

 - Host privileges